 Community-based mentoring is all about building futures through friendships.
 The Big Brother or Sister (tuakana) and their younger person (teina) spend one-on-one time together doing things they both enjoy.
 It is usually for one hour, once a week.

-The mentor arranges the time with the child’s caregiver and picks the child up from their home or school.
+The tuakana arranges the time with the child’s caregiver and picks the child up from their home or school.
 Most sessions take place in the community, at a library, at the park, at the lake or maybe at a mountain bike track.
-It’s not so much about the activity but about spending quality time together developing the relationship.
+It’s not so much about the activity but about spending quality time together developing the friendship.

 Wade and Luke were one of the first Rotorua matches.
-Their mentoring friendship has been going for nearly three years now and is still going strong.
+Their mentoring friendship has been going for over four years now and is still going strong.
 Wade and Luke have lots in common including a love for fishing and hot rods cars – what a great match!